Azure Security Center quick start guide

 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

-In Security Center, you only see information related to an Azure resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.
+In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.
 See Permissions in Azure Security Center to learn more about roles and allowed actions in Security Center.

 The following steps describe how to access and use the components of Security Center.
-In these steps, we show you how to turn off data collection if you choose to opt out.

 This article introduces the service by using an example deployment.
 This article is not a step-by-step guide.